One of Dorset Council's core activities is to regulate the use and development of the land in its municipal area.

 All of these acts share the following common objectives, namely:

-Additional pieces of state legislation that may need to be considered when deciding if a planning permit can be issued are:
+Additional pieces of state legislation that may need to be considered when deciding on planning issues are:

 The following Commonwealth legislation may also apply, depending on the nature and location of any proposed development or use: